Integrity and

 you combine your memory of something that you experienced in the past with the

-that you could be in that experience –or not.
+could be in that experience –or not.

 Your

-you can be.
+that you could be.

-relationships with other people.
+of your relationships with other people.

 To